 Lucy Johns, Teacher of Darkroom Photography and Fine Art Photographer.

 My photographs are recordings of the everyday.
 They are of strangers, still lives, subjects within the landscape, objects and people that have made a mark on my existence.
+I like to arrange, observe and contemplate subjects inside and outside of the frame.
+I’m concerned for and have a great appreciation of the environment and our natural world.

 'To have the heart to notice' as part of the 'PARADALIA' show for AUCB Photography Graduates at the Truman Gallery, Brick Lane, London, 2011.